What You Need to Know About Financial Fraud

 Gift cards, wire transfers and e-transfers are additional ways criminals exploit financial institutions and their patrons.
 Criminals will use social engineering and phishing campaigns to trick targets into purchasing large numbers of gift cards, which cannot be returned after purchase.
 We often see fake Facebook Marketplace posts for furniture or concert tickets, and once someone sends a wire transfer or an e-transfer to the fraudulent seller, they are unable to get their money back.
 Unfortunately, wire transfers and auto-deposit e-transfers are very difficult to reverse after sending.

-When it comes to purchasing furniture of tickets online, a guiding principle is that if it sounds too good to be true, it usually is.
+When it comes to purchasing furniture or tickets online, a guiding principle is that if it sounds too good to be true, it usually is.
 When possible, try purchasing directly from the seller and not from a reseller.

 How to Recognize Signs of Fraudulent Activities